How to Successfully Harden Off Your Seedlings and Young Plants

 True Leaves

-Your seedlings should have several sets of true leaves, which emerge after the initial seed leaves (cotyledons).
-True leaves indicate that the seedling has moved beyond the earliest growth stage and is beginning to mature.
+Your seedlings should have at least 2–3 sets of true leaves.
+These are the leaves that come in after the initial seed leaves (cotyledons).
+True leaves signal that your plant has moved beyond the early growth stage and is ready for the next step.

 Root Development